 Other Ways You Can Raise Awareness and Support Newborns and their Families

 to Receive NIDCAP in Intensive Care Nurseries Around the World

 - Please send us photos of how you, your nursery or your city/town celebrated WPD.
 We will post your images on our website.
 Send to: email@example.com

 - Follow our posts on Pinterest

 - Watch and share our informational videos You Tube

-The NFI envisions a global society in which all hospitalized newborns and their families receive care and assessment in the evidence based NIDCAP model, which supports development, minimizes stress, is individualized and uses a relationship-based, family-integrated approach.
+The NFI envisions a global society in which all hospitalized newborns and their families receive care in the evidence-based NIDCAP model.
+NIDCAP supports development, enhances strengths and minimizes stress for infants, family and staff who care for them.
+It is individualized and uses a relationship-based, family-integrated approach that yields measurable outcomes.